kshehadeh/ansie/packages/ansie/README.md

 - italics: `**italics**` translates to `<span italics>italics</span>`
 - underline: `__underline__` translates to `<span underline="single">underline</span>`

-But you can also mix both markdown and markup in the same input.
-The markdown will first converted to the analogous markup before being compiled to the final output.
+Note: You cannot mix markup and markdown in the same string.
+If there are any HTML tags in the string, it will bypass the markdown processing.
+This is because markdown newlines have special meaning whereas HTML markup explicitly does not (in most cases).

 ## APIs